TomPlum/advent-of-code-libs/README.md

     Average Execution Time: 654ms (+21ms)
     Total Execution Time: 16s 365ms (+535ms)

+If a previous run cannot be found (I.e. the `benchmark.xml` is not present), then a delta report cannot be produced.
+There will be an info log printed, and the report will have the deltas omitted like the following;

+    Cannot find previous run.
+Deltas will not be reported.

+    - Advent of Code 2020 Solution Report -

+    [Day 1]
+    Part 1: 802011
+    Execution Time: 7ms

+    Part 2: 248607374
+    Execution Time: 41ms

+    ...

 If your terminal supports ANSI escape codes then the deltas will be green or red for increased and decreased runtimes respectively.